-The annual investment report of NYCLDC for FY2022, as set forth in Exhibit B hereto, was then presented by Ms. Escobar.
-It was noted that NYCLDC's investment guidelines were unchanged in FY2022 and that NYCLDC had no investments.
+The annual investment report of NYCLDC for FY2023, as set forth in Exhibit B hereto, was then presented by Ms. Escobar.
+It was noted that NYCLDC's investment guidelines were unchanged in FY2023, that NYCLDC had no investments, and that no report was produced by EY because there were no investments.